beepscore/remy_python/README.md

 https://sourceforge.net/projects/lirc-remotes/ has config files for many remotes.
 You can try any of these to see if they work with your device.

+Created a custom configuration file for Polk sound bar.
+Put in this repo remy_python/config for version control, and copied to /etc/lirc/lircd.conf.d For more info see Appendix - Create polk.lircd.conf

 ----

 ### install LIRC ~ 2021-06